Kent State Trumbull student helps put out fires after COVID-19-related layoff

 Firefighting runs in Forrest’s family.
 Her father, grandfather and grandmother were Warren Township firefighters.
 Forrest’s grandmother was the first female firefighter to work for that department.

-Forrest also volunteered at Warren Township Fire Department from 2015 to 2018.
+Forrest also volunteered with Warren Township Fire Department from 2015 to 2018.